MuSiQue: Multihop Questions via Single-hop Question Composition: Experimental Setup

-For \datafull, we follow~\citet{Trivedi2020DiRe} to combine context sufficiency prediction $S$ with AnsF1 and SuppF1, which are denoted as AnsF1+Suff and SuppF1+Suff.
-Instances in \datafull occur in pairs and are also evaluated in pairs.
-Specifically, for each $Q$ with a sufficient context $C$, there is a paired instance with $Q$ and an insufficient context $C'$.
-For AnsF1+Suff, if a model incorrectly predicts context sufficiency (yes or no) for either of the instances in a pair, it gets 0 pts on that pair.
-Otherwise, it gets same AnsF1 score on the pair as it gets on the answerable instance in the pair.
+For \mf, we follow~\citet{Trivedi2020DiRe} to combine sufficiency prediction $S$ with An and Sp, which are denoted as An+Sf and Sp+Sf.
+Instances in \mf are evaluated in pairs.
+For each $Q$ with a sufficient context $C$, there is a paired instance with $Q$ and an insufficient context $C'$.
+For An+Sf, if a model incorrectly predicts context sufficiency (yes or no) for either of the instances in a pair, it gets 0 pts on that pair.
+Otherwise, it gets same An score on that pair as it gets on the answerable instance in that pair.
 Scores are averaged across all pairs of instances in the dataset.
-Likewise for SuppF1+Suff.
+Likewise for Sp+Sf.